rutujapawade/RutujaPawade/README.md

-## This is my firstGit Repository.
+## This is my first Git Repository.
-The Author - Rutuja Pawade.
+ Author - Rutuja Pawade.

 <!--
 **rutujapawade/RutujaPawade** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.